 Monolite Stucco Systems personnel will inspect your home to locate all areas that are not properly caulked and sealed.

-Once these areas are identified, they will use a sealant (caulking) appropriate for the substrate to create a water-tight barrier.
+Once these areas are identified, they will use a sealant (caulking) appropriate for the substrate to create a water-tight perimeter.

 Now, water-proofing is not just about sealants.
 Flashing is another integral part of properly sealing a structure against the elements.

-It is required, by codes in Texas, to allow for a clearance between the stucco substrate and the termination (paved surface or roof line).
-This also requires a correct venitlation to allow for cappilary drainage of water.
+- It is required, by codes in Texas, to allow for a clearance between the stucco substrate and the termination (paved surface or roof line).
+This also requires a correct ventilation to allow for capillary drainage of water.